cgerson/cgerson.github.io/_posts/2015-08-24-Citibike-Feed.md

 title: Evaluating Citibike as a commuting option
 ---

-Or, how to write code to grab information so you don't have to.
+Or, how to take advantage of cron jobs and run code automatically.

 Here are some facts about me: